Ashish06Ranjan/Assignment-1/README.md

 # Assignment - 1 : Medical Insurance Cost Prediction using Multiple Linear Regression

 ## Objective
-To predict medical insurance charges using Multiple Linear Regression based on customer information.
+The objective of this project is to predict medical insurance charges using Multiple Linear Regression based on customer information such as age, sex, BMI, number of children, smoking status, and region.

 ## Dataset
+Medical Cost Personal Insurance Dataset

 https://www.kaggle.com/datasets/mirichoi0218/insurance

 ## Libraries Used